adhesivecheese/pmtw/docs/toolbox_settings_schema.md

 	settings.

 	reasons [List]
-	: reasons is a list of dictionary objects.
-Each reason has the following attributes
+	: reasons is a list of dictionary objects, defined in the next section

+## reasons

 text [HTML encoded or unquoted String]
 : Text content of the removal reason.
 Accepts placeholders, as well as a subset of HTML which needs to be documented.
 TODO

 flairText [HTML encoded String]
 : Flair text to be applied to posts this reason is used on.
 Empty string for none.

 flairCSS [HTML encoded String]
 : Flair CSS class to be applied to posts this reason is used on.
 Empty string for none.

 removePosts [Boolean]
 : If `True`, the removal reason is applicable to submissions.

 removeComments [Boolean]
 : If `True`, the removal reason is applicable to comments

 title [HTML encoded String]
 : Title of the removal reason.

-		flairTemplateID
+flairTemplateID [String]
 : The id of a flair template to apply.

+## modMacros

 modMacros [Empty String] or [List]
 : Initially an empty string, if filled out becomes a list